 About UsThe Bay Area Freeway Service Patrol (FSP) is a congestion management program implemented by the Metropolitan Transportation Commission Service Authority for Freeways and Expressways (MTC SAFE), the California Department of Transportation (Caltrans) and the California Highway Patrol (CHP).
 FSP drivers rove the freeways during hours of peak congestion, providing quick and efficient response to incidents.
-Their work reduces potential for recurrent congestion, thereby increasing motorist safety and decreasing auto emissions.
-In fiscal year 2009/10, the FSP Program reduced auto carbon emissions by approximately 67,000 tons.
-The FSP program also increases motorist safety by augmenting the Bay Area Call Box Program.
-The FSP program keeps our air clean, motorists safe, and the Bay Area moving.
-Read about the FSP program in the news at www.mercurynews.com.
+FSP reduces helps reduce recurrent congestion, thereby increasing motorist safety and decreasing auto emissions.
+The FSP Program reduces auto carbon emissions by approximately 67,000 tons anually.
+The FSP program augments the Bay Area Call Box and 511 Freeway Assist Programs.
+The FSP program keeps our air clean, motorists safe, and the Bay Area moving. .

 Fleet ProfileThe FSP program takes pride in our fleet and our drivers.
 Our drivers experience extensive training quarterly from CHP and know how to keep you safe on the freeway.
 The program currently consists of 72 trucks patrolling over 500 miles of Bay Area freeways.
 FSP generally runs between 6 a.m. and 9 a.m. and between 3 p.m. and 7 p.m. (see map schedule for details).
 Weekend service is provided in Napa, as well as seasonally along Highway 17, and in some locations on Sunday.